 Women need and should have a financial advocate!
 If you’re unsure of whether your practice is female friendly, I suggest looking at the questionnaire that Kathleen Burns Kingsbury includes in her book, “How to Give Financial Advice to Women.”
 See where you are.
 Most women should be at 100%.
 As for men, you may have your work cut out for you, but you can get there!

-Cary Carbonaro, CFP, MBA, is SVP, Director of Women & Wealth at Advisors Capital Management.
+Cary Carbonaro, CFP, MBA, is SVP, director of Women & Wealth at ACM Wealth, the wealth planning team of Advisors Capital Management.
 She was appointed and has served as a CFP Board ambassador since 2014.
 Cary is the author of “The Money Queen’s Guide: For Women Who Want Build Wealth and Banish Fear.”
 She has spoken all over the world about financial literacy for women.
 You can reach her at [email protected].